section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 Transformers involve the following stages.

 #### Tokenizer
 Convert the input text and converts it into word tokens.
 This word tokens into short phrases that act as input into our model.

 For a detailed information about Tokenizer [click here](https://huggingface.co/transformers/main_classes/tokenizer.html)

 #### StopWordsRemover
 Extract all the stop word available in our dataset.
 Stop words are set of words that are used in a given language frequently.
 These words may be biased when building the classifier.

 For a detailed information about StopWordsRemover [click here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.feature.StopWordsRemover.html)

 #### CountVectorizer
 Convert from text to vectors of numbers.
 Numbers are easily understood by the machine rather than text.

 For a detailed information about CountVectorizer [click here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)

 #### Inverse Document Frequency(IDF)

-Its statistic measure which indicates how important a word is relative to other documents in a collection of documents.
+It's a statistic measure which indicates how important a word is relative to other documents in a collection of documents.
 This creates a relation between different words in a document.
 If a word frequently appears in a given document and also frequently appears in other documents, it shows that it has no predictive power towards classification.
 The more the word is rare in given documents the more it has value in predictive analysis.

 For a detailed understanding about IDF [click here](https://medium.com/the-programmer/how-does-bag-of-words-tf-idf-works-in-deep-learning-d668d05d281b)

 2. Estimators

-Takes data as input, fits model into the data, and produces a model into a model we can use to make predictions.
+An estimator takes data as input, fits model into the data, and produces a model into a model we can use to make predictions.

 The estimator is as shown.

 #### LogisticRegression
 This is the algorithm that we shall use in building our model.
 It's a statistical analysis method used to predict an output based on prior pattern recognition and analysis.

 We shall have five pipeline stages: Tokenizer, StopWordsRemover, CountVectorizer, Inverse Document Frequency(IDF), and LogisticRegression.